SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-setup-trial.md

 # Setup SAP Build Code for Trial Accounts

 ## Prerequisites
 - You have an SAP BTP Trial Account.
-A trial account is pre-entitled to use the servies SAP Build Code and SAP Business Application Studio.
+A trial account is entitled to use the services SAP Build Code and SAP Business Application Studio.

 ## About this guide

-You will run the "Booster" **Get Started with SAP Build Code**, susbcribe your trial subaccount to SAP Build Code and access the Build Code Lobby.
+You will run the "Booster" **Get Started with SAP Build Code**, subscribe your trial subaccount to SAP Build Code, and access the Build Code Lobby.

 ### Open your SAP BTP Trial Account